 I’ve recently purchased this book for a little light reading.
 Don’t be put off by the title, this is a light and short read, but it still packs a hilarious punch from what I’ve heard.

 I adore Daphne Du Maurier.
-I’ve only read two of her many titles so far, but this is my next read if her’s I think.
+I’ve only read two of her many titles so far, but this is my next read of hers’s I think.
 A good gothic story is hard to come by, and I think Daphne Du Maurier does it better even than Emily Bronte.

-This book has been on my Wishlist for a little while now, after I spotted it via YouTube.
+This book has been on my wishlist for a little while now after I spotted it via YouTube.
 It’s the title that pulls me in.
 The story revolves around a writer who has recently lost her mother and has been writing the same book for six years.
-She ends up meeting two men, and it’s her relationships with the two of them that spur the novel on.
+She ends up meeting two men, and it’s her relationships with the two of them that spurs the novel on.

 Adele recently made this book go viral.
 I did have the book on my Wishlist before she shared her raving review, but it’s a little bit further up the list now.